whxaxes/gulp-tobase64/README.md

 # gulp-tobase64
-image to base64

-A simple gulp plugin, used to transform image into base64 string.
+### A simple gulp plugin, used to transform image into base64 string.

 ## Install